SW-atlantic-right-whale-2021-assessment/StateSpaceSIR/README.md

 # StateSpaceSIR
-This is a package to implement a state-space generalized logistic model in a Bayesian framework using a Sampling-Importance-Resampling (SIR) algorithm adapted from Zerbini et al. (2011) and Zerbini et al (2019).
+This is a package to implement a state-space generalized logistic model in a Bayesian framework using a Sampling-Importance-Resampling (SIR) algorithm adapted following Romero et al. (2022).
+The code has been adapted from from Zerbini et al. (2011) and Zerbini et al (2019).
 The SIR algorithm follows that implemented by McAllister et al. (1994).

-Code and data to run the analysis in Romero et al (In Revision) can be found at: https://github.com/SW-atlantic-right-whale-2021-assessment
+Code and data to run the analysis in Romero et al. (2022) can be found at: https://github.com/SW-atlantic-right-whale-2021-assessment

 # Population dynamics
 The population dynamics are modeled as follows: